supertwist/20objects/02-number-box.md

 ![02-01](https://github.com/user-attachments/assets/9c59379c-6acc-4cd8-bb38-c3a842b5970c)

 Lock the patcher, click on the number box and type a whole number.
 The number box acts as a numeric entry field.
-If you hit enter, or click outside the number box, you will see that entry is complete, and the number box outputs the value (as seen in the Max Window).
+If you hit **enter**, or click outside the number box, you will see that entry is complete, and the number box outputs the value (as seen in the Max Window).

 ![02-02](https://github.com/user-attachments/assets/fe2be881-2a6a-4eb2-b85b-8606026b6a5c)

 There is another way to enter numbers.
 With the patcher window still locked, click on the number box and drag your mouse.
 You will see the number increment or decrement based on vertical motion.
 This scrolling mechanism is somewhat unique to the Max user interface, but it is a powerful and visual way to change values without using keystrokes.
 When you are scrolling the values, each new value will be sent out the outlet of the number box, and with a little scrolling you will quickly fill up the Max Window.

-Let's modify the patch by adding another number box above the previous one, and connecting its outlet to the inlet of the original number box.
+Let's modify the patch by adding another `number` box above the previous one, and connecting its outlet to the inlet of the original number box.
 Your patch should look something like this:

 ![02-03](https://github.com/user-attachments/assets/106a43c5-2c16-4be0-b11c-9d1e76ea68dc)